green7ea/blog/blog.md

 ## Symbol Tables

+The important things in an object files are the functions it provides and the functions it needs.
 We can get a summary of the exports and imports of functions and variables from the symbols tables at the start of the object file.
 Every function is known as a `symbol` in the object file.
 We can simply look at the different symbol tables to get an idea of what is in our object table.

 To get symbol tables, we use the following commands: